-Recycle wherever possible or consult manufacturer for recycling options.
+·Recycle wherever possible or consult manufacturer for recycling options.

-Consult State Land Waste Management Authority for disposal.
+·Consult State Land Waste Management Authority for disposal.

-- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - Product / Packaging disposal - ▶ Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Authority for disposal. - Bury or incinerate residue at an approved site. - Recycle containers if possible, or dispose of in an authorised landfill.
+- DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - ▶ Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Authority for disposal. - ▶ Bury or incinerate residue at an approved site. - Recycle containers if possible, or dispose of in an authorised landfill.